ITDProject/ERCOTTestSystem/ERCOTGridComponent/README.rst

 The ERCOT input data in the ‘Data’ folder under this subdirectory include Zip code data as well as the type, location, and MW capacity of generators and loads.
 The synthetic bus attributes produced by ‘postprocessing.py’ include the bus locations of loads, dispatchable generators, and non-dispatchable generators.

+Code for PNNL's 8-bus and 200-bus versions of the ERCOT Test System is available at https://github.com/pnnl/tesp/tree/develop/ercot/bulk_system .
+This site also provides code for synthetic line construction.